 Our Design Philosophy

 Chalk is a material that means a lot to us.
-It is a symbol of our regional and national identity – the Wilmington Man, the White Cliffs – and it is the embodiment of our approach to design that brings together placemaking, architecture, interiors and branding.
+It is a symbol of our regional and national identity – the Long Man of Wilmington, the White Cliffs – and it is the embodiment of our approach to design that brings together placemaking, architecture, interiors and branding.

 We know that every development has an impact on its surroundings – from the high street, to the city, and beyond.
 We think of ourselves as placemakers, and we take seriously the responsibility that comes with creating buildings and transforming the urban realm.
 This means that sustainability is part of our common-sense approach to design, and not just a bandwagon that happens to be passing.